msupply-foundation/msupply_docs/content/docs/coldchain/sensors.md

 <div class="note">If the sensor is one that synchronises with Cold Chain application (e.g. the type is Blue Maestro or Laird), then the name must be edited in the Cold Chain application</div>

-The other details of the sensor, such as Battery level and Last recorded temperature are also shown on this screen.
+The other details of the sensor, such as battery level and last recorded temperature are also shown on this screen.

 ### Importing FridgeTags

-If you are using Berlinger FridgeTags, you can import the data directly into open mSupply.
+If you are using Berlinger FridgeTags, you can import the data directly into Open mSupply.
 To do this, insert the USB of the FridgeTag into your computer.
 Then click the `Import fridge tag` button:

 ![Import fridge tag](/docs/coldchain/images/import_fridge_tag.png)